KPHO-TV: Becoming part of the "Family"

 In 2013, Gannett—owner of KPNX and The Arizona Republic—announced it would merge with Belo, which owned KTVK and KASW (channel 61).
 As FCC rules restrict one company from owning more than two television stations in the same market, Gannett announced that it would spin off KTVK and KASW to Sander Media, LLC, a company operated by former Belo executive Jack Sander, with their operations to remain largely separate from KPNX and The Republic.
 However, in St. Louis, Gannett owned NBC affiliate KSDK while Belo owned CBS affiliate KMOV.
 The Department of Justice required the outright sale of one of the two St. Louis stations in lieu of a transfer to Sander, noting a combination of the two would put Gannett in a dominant position in the local advertising market.

 Concurrent with the closure of the merger on December 23, 2013, Meredith announced it would acquire KMOV, KTVK, and assets used in KASW's operation, with the KASW license being transferred to SagamoreHill Broadcasting.
 The transaction closed in mid-2014, kicking off a period of integration of the two stations.
 On August 7, Meredith announced plans to merge the two stations' operations at KTVK's studio in the Central Avenue Corridor, citing its significantly larger size in comparison to KPHO's facilities.

 The union of KTVK and KPHO-TV's news operations, marketed under the "Arizona's Family" banner long associated with KTVK, came with the loss of 14 jobs across both stations.
 KPHO general manager Ed Munson headed the combined operation until his 2018 retirement.

 Sale to Gray Television

 On May 3, 2021, Gray Television announced its intent to purchase the Meredith Local Media division, including KPHO and KTVK, for $2.7 billion.
 In Arizona, Gray already owned CBS affiliate KOLD-TV in Tucson.
 The sale was completed on December 1.

+In 2024, Gray became the official television partner of the Arizona Cardinals, taking over from KPNX.
+KPHO-TV and KOLD-TV will air preseason games, while the Arizona's Family group will offer additional team-related programming as well as high school football and flag football.